Chrscool8/Homebrew-Details/README.md

 - Status info in the main page header (Date, time, battery level, charging status)
 - Customizable Controls
 - Use an installable forwarder nsp to access directly from the home menu
-- Pin/Favorite Apps to the top of the list (Available now in debug mode)
+- Pin/Favorite Apps to the top of the list
+- Blacklist folders from search

 **What will it be?**<br>
 Hopefully, an all-around manager for all your apps.
 Some people have already expressed that they'd like it to be a full hbmenu replacement.
 With app launching, it's just about there already.
 Coming soon is blacklisting folders in the scan, checking for and updating app store apps, and more.